So you just learned to code, and you're excited to tell the world and get started on your career.

 If you're not ready to fast track your journey, then here's the exact topics and skills you need to learn to go from Junior to Senior in the next 12 months, using mostly free resources.

-The 14 things you need to learn to go from Junior to Senior Developer this year!
+The 15 skills required to go from Junior to Senior Developer this year

 To become a Senior Developer, you will need more than just technical skills.
 I have written extensively about the other “peripheral” skills (i.e. people skills) in my article How To Become A Senior Developer.